Snowdonia: History

-The earliest evidence for human occupation of the area dates from around 4000–3000 BC with extensive traces of prehistoric field systems evident in the landscape.
+The earliest evidence for human settlement of the area dates from around 4000–3000 BCE with extensive traces of prehistoric field systems evident in the landscape.
 Within these are traces of irregular enclosures and hut circles.
 There are burial chambers of Neolithic and Bronze Age such as Bryn Cader Faner and Iron Age hillforts such as Bryn y Castell near Ffestiniog.

 The region was finally conquered by the Romans by AD 77–78.
-Remains of Roman marching camps and practice camps are evident.
+Remains of Roman marching and practice camps are evident.
 There was a Roman fort and amphitheatre at Tomen y Mur.
 Roads are known to have connected with Segontium (Caernarfon) and Deva Victrix (Chester) and include the northern reaches of Sarn Helen.

 There are numerous memorial stones of Early Christian affinity dating from the post-Roman period.
 The post-Roman hillfort of Dinas Emrys also dates to this time.
 Churches were introduced to the region in the 5th and 6th centuries.
 Llywelyn the Great and Llywelyn ap Gruffudd had various stone castles constructed to protect their borders and trade routes.
 Edward I built several castles around the margins including those at Harlech and Conwy for military and administrative reasons.
 Most are now protected within a World Heritage Site.
 Some of Snowdonia's many stone walls date back to this period too.
 In the Middle Ages, the title Prince of Wales and Lord of Snowdonia (Tywysog Cymru ac Arglwydd Eryri) was used by Llywelyn ap Gruffudd; his grandfather Llywelyn Fawr used the title Prince of north Wales and Lord of Snowdonia.

 The 18th century saw the start of industrial exploitation of the area's resources, assisted by the appearance in the late part of the century of turnpike trusts making it more accessible.
 The engineer Thomas Telford left a legacy of road and railway construction in and around Snowdonia.
 A new harbour at Porthmadog linked to slate quarries at Ffestiniog via a narrow gauge railway.
-At its peak in the 19th century the slate industry employed around 12,000 men.
+At its peak in the 19th century, the slate industry employed around 12,000 men.
 A further 1000 were employed in stone quarrying at Graiglwyd and Penmaenmawr.
 Mining for copper, iron and gold was undertaken during the 18th and 19th centuries, leaving a legacy of mine and mill ruins today.
 Ruins of the gold industry are found at Cefn Coch on the Dolmelynllyn estate.

 The Snowdonia Society is a registered charity formed in 1967; it is a voluntary group of people with an interest in the area and its protection.

 In 1972, one of the two names Caernarvon Borough Council suggested, for the unnamed third district of Gwynedd, was "Eryri".
 Its other proposed name would later be chosen as the district of Arfon.

 Amory Lovins led the successful 1970s opposition to stop Rio Tinto digging up the area for a massive mine.